-Goldberg Noone Reaches $12.5 Million Settlement for Veteran with Spinal Cord Injury
+Goldberg Noone Abraham, Reaches $12.5 Million Settlement For Veteran With Spinal Cord Injury

-Goldberg Noone, LLC, reached a settlement just a few weeks before trial on a case in which a dump truck left our client with catastrophic injuries.
+Goldberg Noone Abraham, reached a settlement just a few weeks before trial on a case in which a dump truck left our client with catastrophic injuries.

 Our client was driving on a rural road in southwest Florida one afternoon.
 The weather was clear and dry as he slowed down to make a left turn into a driveway.
 At this time, a large commercial dump truck was traveling behind our client at a high rate of speed, when the truck driver suddenly entered the lane of oncoming traffic to pass our client.
 This resulted in the truck striking the left side of our client’s vehicle as he was making his left turn.
 The horrific impact of the crash sent our client’s minivan into a ditch on the west shoulder of the highway.